 GETTING TIGHTS TO FIT RIGHT

 Ballet tights have a really high waistband, so if you just pull them up to your waist, the crotch will sag badly and extra folds will appear around the backs of your knees.
 They are called TIGHTS for a reason: It is considered bad form to have extra material around the rear of the tights which makes it look like you are wearing a diaper or give you the dreaded "unibutt" where your entire rear looks like one object instead of two distinct gluteus muscles.
-In extreme cases, a sagging crotch interferes with dance movement.
+In extreme cases, a sagging crotch could interfere with dance movement.

 HINT: backstage, the last thing most male dancers do before going on is to pull their tights' rear seam up into their crack.